GIULIOHHH/CPPS/Alg/Segment Tree.md

 	int mid=(lb+rb)/2;
 	return new Vertex(build(lb,mid),build(mid+1,rb));
 }
+//adds 1 given a value.
 Vertex* update(Vertex *v,int lb,int rb, int pos){
+	//when we reach the leaf
 	if (lb==rb)
-		return new Vertex(v->sum+1);
+		//create a new vertex with a value increased by 1 return new Vertex(v->sum+1);
 	int mid=(lb+rb)/2;
-	if (pos<=mid)
+	//otherwise check if the wanted leaf is in the left or right child and create a new vertex. if (pos<=mid)
 		return new Vertex(update(v->l,lb,mid,pos),v->r);
 	else